-- Lemon is an antioxidant which deactivates the free radicals preventing many dangerous diseases like stroke, cardiovascular diseases and cancers.
+- Lemon is an antioxidant which inhibits free radicals in your body, helping to prevent many dangerous diseases like stroke, cardiovascular diseases and cancers.

-- Lemon lowers blood pressure and increases the levels of HDL (good cholesterol).
+- It lowers blood pressure and increases the levels of HDL (good cholesterol).

-- Lemon juices aids detoxification.
+- Lemon juice aids detoxification.
 A squeeze of lemon juice in warm water every morning will help detoxify your liver and purify your whole body.

 - A warm water and lemon juice drink every morning also lowers cholesterol levels and helps brings down your weight.

 - Lemon juice can be applied to bites and stings to relieve the poison and pain.

 - Used for marinating seafood or meat, lemon juice kills bacteria and other organisms present in them thereby prevents many gastrointestinal tract infections.

 - Lemon juice can also be used as a mouthwash.
 It removes plaque, whitens the teeth and strengthens the enamel.